Semmu/sdl_universe/README.md

 * When something is too close to the projection plane (which is a plane of z=0), the program will freeze when that thing tries to go behind it.
 Temporary workaround in instanceIsVectorOnScreen(), because it compares to 0.01 not 0.
 * Only the triangles facing the eye should be rendered.
 Don't forget to implement this.
+* The current implementation is **not** idiot-proof, use everything as intended.
+Variable and function names are pretty straightforward, but if something does not work, feel free to ask.

 Licence